Product

 • Sector-specific standards, which are applicable to all undertakings within a sector and cover issues that are not (sufficiently) covered by the topical standards.

+On 31 July 2023, the European Commission adopted the first, cross-cutting and topical ESRS, which are applicable from the start of 2024 (Delegated Regulation 2023/2772).
 The first adopted ESRS are sector-agnostic and contain 12 standards: 2 cross-cutting standards (ESRS 1 and ESRS 2) and 10 topical standards covering various ESG matters such as climate change, pollution, workforce-related matters, and business conduct (ESRS E1 to ESRS E5, ESRS S1 to ESRS S4 and ESRS G1).
 All in-scope companies must comply with the general requirements of ESRS 1 and the general disclosure requirements of ESRS 2 regardless of materiality.
-After doing so, a company should then conduct a materiality assessment for the 10 topical standards to determine which are material to the company.
-If a topical standard is deemed material, the company must report on the disclosure requirements of that standard.
-However, some disclosure requirements will remain voluntary regardless of the outcome of a materiality assessment and are designated as such.
+After doing so, a company should then conduct a materiality assessment for the 10 topical standards to determine which topics and sub-topics are material to the company.
+If a topic or a sub-topic is deemed material, the company must report according to the disclosure requirements of the relevant standard.

 In addition, the CSRD states that the standards for listed SMEs will legally cap the information which ESRS can require large undertakings to obtain from SMEs in their value chains.
 Accordingly, once adopted, the ESRS for listed SMEs will provide the maximum disclosure requirements determining the scope of information to be requested from the reporting undertaking’s value chain entities.